CYM 2019: June 30 - July 13, 2019

 - Private Lessons: $35 per 1/2-hour lesson (maximum 2 per participant)

 A $100 non-refundable deposit is due with registration.
 All fees must be paid in full no later than May 30.
 Full refund, minus the deposit, may be issued up to May 30 at the discretion of the Program Director.

 We will refund all overnight program registration payments minus the $100 deposit if participants withdraw prior to the final payment deadline indicated in the camp information.
 Participants withdrawing after the final payment deadline will not be refunded.
 If you feel that your circumstances warrant special consideration, please contact the Program Director at (315) 267-2419.

-Crane Youth Music requires that the following forms be completed, signed and mailed to the address below prior to May 30, 2019.
+Crane Youth Music requires that the following forms be completed, signed and mailed to the address below as soon as possible.